Admission to the MSc Archaeology programme Archaeological Science, or admission to the RMSc Archaeology;

 Log in with your ULCN account, and add this course using the 'Add timetable' button.
 To view the assessment deadline(s), make sure to select the course with a code ending in T and/or R.

-The report will be submitted 2 weeks from the end of the practical work.
+The report will be submitted two weeks after the end of the practical work.